Theryston/iconoma/README.md

 Icon libraries tend to become messy as projects grow:

-- inconsistent sizes and alignment (icons “look bigger” even with the same size)
+- inconsistent sizes and alignment (icons "look bigger" even with the same size)
 - hardcoded colors that break themes/dark mode
 - duplicated icons with different names
 - manual export steps (time-consuming and error-prone)